carleton-cs-energy-analytics/backend/README.md

    To run the server in debug mode, run `FLASK_DEBUG=1 pipenv run python3 app.py`

+## Deployment

+### Server configuration

+Our server is `energycomps.its.carleton.edu`.
+There is a UNIX user called `energy`, and a group called `energycomps`.
+Most of the relevant files should be owned by `energy` have the group be `energycomps`.
+All members of the comps team are members of `energycomps`.
+It's impossible to log in as `energy`, so only Sudoers can act as `energy`.

+The backend repository is deployed at `/var/www/backend`.
+There is a systemd unit file at `/etc/systemd/system/backend.service`, which should have the following contents:

+    [Unit]
+    Description=Gunicorn instance to serve backend
+    After=network.target

+    [Service]
+    User=energy
+    Group=energycomps
+    WorkingDirectory=/var/www/backend
+    ExecStart=/usr/bin/make run

+    [Install]
+    WantedBy=multi-user.target

+There is a file in this repository called `Makefile-prod`.
+On the production server, there is a file called `Makefile`.
+`Makefile` is a copy of `Makefile-prod`, with `[REDACTED]` replaced with the PostgreSQL password.
+The intention is that the server Makefile, and thus the password, is not included in the repository.

+To re-deploy the latest version, there's a Make rule which simply does a `git pull`, and then restarts the systemd unit.

+### Reverse Proxy

+The server is configured with an NGINX (pronounced engine-x) reverse proxy to expose both the frontend and backend at the same time on the same port.
+The NGINX configuration file resides at `/etc/nginx/nginx.conf`.

+TODO: It would be good for performance if static assets were served directly with NGINX, rather than via gunicorn.
+I tried doing it by creating a location at `/static`, and setting its root, but that didn't seem to work.

 ## Running for production

 1) Login as the user "energy"